 Students who take high school course while enrolled in middle school will earn credit towards high school graduation.
 These courses are tabulated in their overall High School GPA.
 The course will appear on their high school transcript and will count towards graduation credits.
-Students are still required to fulfill all course requirements for graduation within their 4 years of high school.
+However, students are still required to fulfill all math course requirements for graduation within their 4 years of high school.
+Three math credits plus one additional unit of math, which may be earned outside of the Math Department via interdisciplinary coursework.
+See Page 23 of the Program of Studies for a complete list of courses that qualify.